 Efficacy and Mechanism Evaluation (EME) Programme

-The EME Programme works closely with the Medical Research Council’s (MRC) translational funding programmes, the NIHR Health Technology Assessment (HTA) Programme and the NIHR Invention for Innovation (i4i) Programme.
-The EME Programme plays a key role in translational research, pulling through research into clinical efficacy trials.
+We work closely with the Medical Research Council’s (MRC) translational funding programmes, the NIHR Health Technology Assessment (HTA) Programme and the NIHR Invention for Innovation (i4i) Programme.
+We play a key role in translational research.

-The EME Programme is funded by the MRC and the NIHR, with contributions from the CSO in Scotland and NISCHR in Wales and the HSC R&D, Public Health Agency in Northern Ireland.
-It is managed by the NIHR Evaluation, Trials and Studies Coordinating Centre (NETSCC) based at the University of Southampton.
+We are funded by the MRC and the NIHR, with contributions from the CSO in Scotland and NISCHR in Wales and the HSC R&D, Public Health Agency in Northern Ireland.
+The EME Programme is managed by the NIHR Evaluation, Trials and Studies Coordinating Centre (NETSCC) based at the University of Southampton.

 Join mailing list

 To receive funding alerts and other programme news, please join our mailing list.

 Complete our online web form to make a research suggestion to our programmes.

 Sign in to MIS

 Login to the NETSCC Management Information System (MIS).